 Other common issues include, but are not limited to, A/C failure in the 2014 model and airbag issues in the 2016 model of Silverado.
 A hard brake problem has also been reported for the models produced between 2014-2018.
 The 2016-2020 models also witnessed ECBM Software issues, engine lifter failure, and erratic speedometer issues.

 If you want to know about these common problems in depth, we have got you covered.
 We have explained below all these issues, why they arise and how you can get them fixed.

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.

 1. Faulty Transmission

-The faulty transmissions in Chevy Silverado 1500 have been a consistent problem.
+The faulty transmissions in Chevy Silverado 1500 have been a consistent problem and many of these transmission issues extend into the 2500 as well.
 A lot of people have complained that the truck jerks and the whole chassis shudders when shifting gears automatically.

 Although Chevrolet is famous for smooth gear shifts in its automatic cars, the transmission in Silverado 1500 is not smooth at all.
 This problem is more prominent in the lower gears but users have reported similar problems even when going above 70mph.
 At such high speeds, a jerky transmission is not merely a nuisance because if the gears get stuck, it might result in an accident.